Thyroid nodule

 • Free T3: the active thyroid hormone influencing metabolism

 These markers are interpreted together.
-They help determine whether the nodule is affecting hormone production or if the thyroid remains balanced.
+They help determine whether a nodule is affecting hormone production and whether autoimmune disease is a contributing factor.

 Why early detection matters